Misery or Mastery

 - Everything that’s needed in a treatment plan and why

-- How to write a treatment plan that justifies medical necessity using behavioral language and the “golden thread” with examples
+- Writing a treatment plan that justifies medical necessity

 - Definition of a session note and how it relates to the treatment plan

-- Everything that’s needed in a session note and why
+- Everything that’s needed in a session note for insurance companies and the law, and why

-- How to write a session note that justifies medical necessity using behavioral language and the “golden thread” with examples
+- Writing a session note that justifies medical necessity using behavioral language and the “golden thread” with case examples

-How to Write Case/Collateral Contact Note, Discharge Summary, Diagnostic Summary
+Part 3: How to Write Case/Collateral Contact Note, Discharge Summary, & Diagnostic Summary (28 min: 8 sec)

-- Everything that’s needed in a case/collateral contact note and why
+- Everything that’s needed in a Case and Collateral Contact Note and why

 - How to Write a Discharge Summary